VuqarAhadli/VuqarAhadli/README.md

-# About Me

 Hi, I’m Vuqar Ahadli (Vuq17), a developer exploring different areas of programming.
 I enjoy both system-level programming and web development, and I like building projects that push me to learn new tools and approaches.

 ## What I Work On

-- Algorithms and computational problems, e.g., a lattice-reduction solver for the Shortest Vector Problem in Python.
+- Algorithms and computational problems.
-- Embedded and low-level systems, e.g., a lightweight OS for ESP32 with display, WiFi, and file management in C++.
+- Embedded and low-level systems in C/C++.
-- Small-to-medium software projects, e.g., a supermarket management system in C++, an asset-manager tool in JavaScript, and a personal portfolio site in HTML.
+- Small-to-medium scale software projects.

-## My Journey and Interests
+## My Interests

 I enjoy working across multiple languages including Python, C++, C, JavaScript, and HTML, and I try to use the right tool for each task.
-I focus on clarity and structure, applying OOP principles in C++ and organizing code logically.
 I like learning new things, whether it’s solving algorithm challenges, working with embedded systems, or building practical tools.

 ## What I’m Currently Doing